 Ad Astra’s forums were also down for a bit.
 That’s generally better for productivity for me, but I do miss the interactions, not to mention the prompts.

 I originally didn’t want to write Vulcans.
-I had had a lot of trouble making T’Pol more than a cardboard character who commented about logic or fascination.
+I had had a lot of trouble making T’Pol more than a cardboard character with comments about logic or fascination.
 Vulcans were, to me, a difficult species to flesh out.

-But then the gauntlet was thrown down – write about the JJ Abrams Universe.
+But then the challenge: write about the JJ Abrams Universe.
 But all you need to care about are three things:

 After that, it didn’t matter.
 And so I chose the first piece as the focus for my story.
 And so Eriecho – a name I had originally thought I would use for a Klingon woman – began to take shape.

 Born on a transport to Cannamar Prison, Eriecho starts out, in Release, as a person who has never known freedom.
 I wanted her to be tough, too, as she would have to have been.
-There is nothing soft about Cannamar, a location that is canon but never actually seen.
+There is nothing soft about Cannamar, a location that is canon but never on screen.
 My descriptions of Cannamar are similar to those of a Tandaran prison.

 As a tough prison broad, Eriecho has survived by her wits.
 But the only Vulcan she has ever known, Saddik, who isn’t even related to her, has not taught her emotional suppression.
-Hence she was an emotional Vulcan, and I found her a lot easier to write.
+Hence she was an emotional Vulcan, and she was a lot easier to write.
 The sole mother figure in her life is the only other female in Cannamar, the Suliban, H’Shema.
 When Release begins, H’Shema is already dead.
-And Saddik and Eriecho are being released from Cannamar, but they’re on their way to Mars.
+And Saddik and Eriecho get their release from Cannamar, but they’re on their way to Mars.

 “I have never had free time, unrestricted and unfettered before.
 I am afraid I will not know what to do with myself.”